-- 1. Assess compliance with the advertising requirements in Regulation Z for closed-end loans.
-(12 CFR 1026.24) - 2.
-Determine whether the advertisements for credit are clear and conspicuous and state specific credit terms that actually are, or will be, arranged or offered the lender.
-(12 CFR 1026.24(a) and (b)) - 3.
-Determine whether the lender is using "triggering terms," and if so, that additional requirements are satisfied.
-(12 CFR 1026.24(d)) - 4.
-In connection with solicitations11 for private education loans, assess compliance with private education loan specific disclosure requirements.
+- 4. In connection with solicitations15 for private education loans as defined by regulation, assess compliance with private education loan specific disclosure requirements.
 (12 CFR 1026.47).
-Disclosures are required on or with the solicitation and must include: - a.
+Disclosures are required on or with the solicitation and must include:

+- a.
 The interest rates (or range of rates) at the time of the solicitation, and a statement, if applicable, that the interest rate will depend on the consumer's creditworthiness; whether the rate is fixed or variable, and certain additional information regarding interest rates than may increase after consummation;

+- b.
+Fees and default or late payment costs;

+- c.
+Repayment terms;

+- d.
+Cost estimates;

+- e.
+Eligibility;

+- f.
+Alternatives to private education loans;

+- g.
+Rights of consumers; and

+- h.
+Self-certification information.